 • Visit the garden in cold weather just as you do in warm weather to keep your hands on the pulse of the garden.

-● Cloches.
-A cloche is a small glass or plastic or other type of container or cover about the size of a gallon-jug that can be placed over the top of a plant to from a mini-greenhouse.
-A cloche should be set deep enough that it is remains anchored when windy.
+A cloche is a small glass or plastic or another type of container or cover about the size of a gallon jug that can be placed over the top of a plant to form a mini-greenhouse.
+A cloche should be set deep enough that it remains anchored when windy.
 The cap or the cloche should be removed when the outside temperature rises to 50º to 60ºF degrees to prevent excessive heat buildup.
 Cloches provide warmth and wind protection as well as protection from heavy rain or hail.

-● Hot kaps or paper hats.
 Hotkaps, hot kaps, or plant hats made out of folded newspaper will protect plants from a light frost by keeping the soil and air temperature around plants higher.
-Hot kaps are quick way to protect small plants and seedlings.
+Hot kaps are a quick way to protect small plants and seedlings.